 - Find the workspace that allows you to do heads down work—either a home office or a dedicated office in a co-working space

-The RescueTime list of must-have tools for remote teams
+The RescueTime list of must-have tools when you work from home

 Working from home has become more of a reality thanks to the tools available.
 And that’s been especially true for the team at RescueTime.